amdemin/Financial-Reports-Stock-Prediction/README.md

 ### Folders:
 - Scores (contain sentiment scores of relevant models)
-- Shareholder letters (contain letters in the PDF formats)
+- Shareholder letters (contain letters in the .pdf format)
-- Txt (contain shareholder letters as txt files)
+- Txt (contain shareholder letters in the .txt format)
 - Src (contain other extra files, such as pickle files, analysis)